 Defying nature carries risks.
 Specifically, the Corps’ narrow, channelized river lacked the conveyance capacity (the ability to move water downstream) of the former semi-braided river.
 But in the Dirty Thirties, when the Army extended the navigation channel to Sioux City, this wasn’t a problem.
 In that dry decade, the Missouri was starved for water.

-However, in the 1940’s, the rains returned to the Missouri Basin.
+However, in the 1940s, the rains returned to the Missouri Basin.
 As a result, the Corps’ engineered, meandering Missouri could not safely haul away the large volume of water entering it.
-In consequence, the Lower Missouri jumped out of its navigation channel, and attempted to reestablish its former semi-braided channel area, every year between 1941 and 1952.

 In 1943, Colonel (later General) Lewis A. Pick, who oversaw the management of the Missouri from his office in Omaha, believed the solution to the navigation channel’s reduced conveyance capacity was not to re-establish the Missouri’s semi-braided character, but to build dams along the Missouri main-stem in the Dakotas.
 Those dams, Pick argued, would keep high flows out of the flood-prone navigation channel.

 For almost 130 years, the Army has been engaged in a war against the Missouri.
 Army engineers have dammed the river, redirected it, deepened it, dumped millions of tons of rock into it, and even dynamited it – all in an attempt to confine the Lower Missouri to a meandering channel.
 Ultimately, all of those efforts have failed.
 And although the Corps will never admit it, it has lost its long war against the Missouri.
 The spectacular floods of 2011 and 2019 are irrefutable proof of that fact.

 In most wars, a defeated army either retreats or surrenders.
 But the Corps of Engineers can do neither along the Missouri.
-Rather than roll up their battle flags and humbly march back to their comfortable, air-conditioned offices in Kansas City and Omaha, the Corps needs to stay along the Lower Missouri and re-make it yet again – into what it should have been since the late nineteenth century – a semi-braided river capable of safely carrying a greater volume of water.
+Rather than roll up its battle flags and humbly march back to its comfortable, air-conditioned offices in Kansas City and Omaha, the Corps of Engineers needs to stay along the Lower Missouri and remake it yet again, into what it should have been since the late nineteenth century, a semi-braided river capable of safely carrying a greater volume of water.